babdelbaki/cs3200_market/README.md

 # Additional Notes
-Have some experience with Django, was really using this as an opportunity to learn more React, tried to make components reusable across all endpoints.
+I have some experience with Django, was really using this as an opportunity to learn more React, tried to make components reusable across all endpoints.

 I have developed this using pythonanywhere.com, not my local system, so there may be some slight changes required before deploying on a local machine.
 Working example can be found at https://www.naturewallpapers.xyz/market/users

-# Problem statement - describe the problem that your project is trying to solve

-This project is modelling a stock market

-# Solution statement - describe the solution you implemented to solve the problem
-# User - describe the typical user(s) that would use your solution
-# Domain objects - describe at least two of the domain objects you implemented in your solution

-Team members: Bassel Abdelbaki (solo, section 3)

-Project Name: Stock Market

-Brief Description: This project is meant to model the administrator of a stock market.
-Users can buy or sell stock from each other, and they have cash balances and stock balances that reflect the appropriate transactions.

 Data model: found in db_design_final_project_database.pdf

-User data model: Users can create accounts, then they can deposit or withdraw cash to these accounts.
-The users can buy and sell stock from other users.
+# Problem statement

+This project is modelling a stock market.
+Users can buy and sell shares of different stocks to each other.
+They can also deposit and withdraw cash in order to fund these purchases.
+Histories of all transactions and external transfers are logged, and the appropriate calculations are made to ensure cash and stock actually moves in between users.
+A few questions this project could answer: What is Jeff Bezos's current cash balance?
+How many shares of Amazon did Cathie Wood buy from Jeff Bezos, and what was the price per share?
+How many shares of Apple does Tim Cook have?
+How much cash did Elon Musk withdraw?

+# Solution statement

+To incorporate this stock market along with a graphical interface, there are a few components.
+First is the Django (Python) backend.
+Here models for each of the domain objects are defined, along with helper functions to ensure transactions actually move cash and shares around.
+Django's migration features were then used to construct the tables.
+Using the Django REST Framework toolkit, API endpoints were set up for each of the objects so that the models can be accessed and manipulated via HTTP.
+This was used for a React front-end, where the "administrator" can create, read, update, and delete users, stocks, incomplete transactions, and external transfers.
+The administrator can also view stock balances and completed transactions, but they cannot be directly updated or deleted to represent the real-world implementation of this.

+The answers to the questions above can be easily found using the GUI Jeff Bezos currently has $17,610,000.00 in cash
+Cathie Wood purchased 5000 shares of Amazon at $3,100 each Tim Cook has $1,000,000 shares of Apple
+Elon Musk withdrew $500

+# User

+The solution as it stands could be used by stock brokers to manage their clients' stocks and by the clients to view their portfolio.
+It could also be used by companies looking to go public, as this gives them a way for others to buy and sell shares of their stock.
+If this solution were to be extended with sign-up/login features and restrictions on permissions, the users themselves could submit transactions and this could be used by any individual looking to invest in stocks, similar to a Robinhood type application.
+This solution could also be easily extended to any kind of auction-based marketplace.
+Stocks are what I thought of but this structure could be used for something like administrating eBay auctions or the StockX clothing collection.

+# Domain objects and Relationships

 Stock data model: Represents a listing in the stock market.
 Has a defined number of shares which is first given to the Stock's owner, then these shares can be traded among users.
 Includes stock